HimashaGallage/ssd-assignment01/double_submit_cookie/ReadMe.md

 # SSD_Assignment-IT15021762

 # steps to run the application
- //common for both application, please refer project readme as well//

 # setp 1 - make sure that you have installed node.js on your machine.
 # step 2 -install all the node modules, required for project.
      open project folder using command prompt.